algorithm-helper/algorithm-helper/content/categories/data-structures/trees/red-black-tree.md

     }

     /**
-     * Return the smallest key in the RedBlackTree.
+     * Return the smallest key in the RedBlackTreeMap.
      *
-     * @return the smallest key in the RedBlackTree.
+     * @return the smallest key in the RedBlackTreeMap.
      */
     public K min() {
         if (isEmpty())
             throw new NoSuchElementException("min with empty " +
-                    "RedBlackTree");
+                    "RedBlackTreeMap");
         return min(root).key;
     }